Rights & Responsibilities

 - Confidential information about their disability will not be shared without their prior consent unless permitted by law and then only on a “need to know” basis.

-- Information about policies, procedures, accommodations and services of the Academic Support Center (ASC) will be readily available in alternate formats upon timely request.
+- Information about policies, procedures, accommodations, and services of the Academic Support Center will be readily available in alternate formats upon timely request.

 Students with disabilities have the responsibility to:

-- Provide the university with acceptable documentation (no older than three years) of disability prior to the authorization for any accommodation, service or academic adjustment.
+- Provide the university with acceptable documentation of disability prior to the authorization for any accommodation, service, or academic adjustment.

-- Demonstrate and/or provide documentation as to how their disability limits their participation in courses, services and activities.
+- Demonstrate and/or provide documentation how their disability limits their participation in courses, services, and activities.

 - Follow established policies and procedures for obtaining accommodation.

-- Buy required textbooks prior to requesting alternative format texts.
+- Buy required textbooks prior to requesting alternate format texts.

 - Attend class according to syllabus or adjusted requirements.
-Inform the ASC director/professors of any absences from class related to a documented disability as soon as possible.
+Inform the office for Services for Students with Disabilities (SSD) and professors of any absences from class related to a documented disability as soon as possible.
 In some cases a note of medical services may be required.